sirMackk/diy_framework/README.md

 ### What is this?

-It's a DIY asynchronous microframework project to further explore Python35+, software architecture and a few other interesting things.
+It's a DIY asynchronous microframework project to further explore Python35+, software architecture, and a few other interesting things.
+It is composed of a simple HTTP/1.1 async server and the actual framework.

 Here are some of the things it demonstrates: